-Action Description Application Controls User Application configuration of caching, logging, passwork Configuration Configuration Controls User Application configuration of caching, logging, passwork management, and LDAP connection parameters.
-Provides read-on about the driver status and the portal.
-Provides access to tools that export or import portal content (pages and portlets used in the Iden User Application.
-For details, see Chapter 5, "Application Configuration," on page 135.
-Page Admin Controls the pages displayed in the Identity Manager user interface and who has permission to access them For details, see Chapter 6, "Page Administration," on page 207.
+Action Description Application Configuration Controls User Application configuration of caching, logging, password management, and LDAP connection parameters.
+Provides read-only information about the driver status and the portal.
+Provides access to tools that allow you to export or import portal content (pages and portlets used in the Identity Manager User Application.
+For details, see Chapter 5, "Application Configuration," on page 131.
+Page Admin Controls the pages displayed in the Identity Manager user interface and who has permission to access them For details, see Chapter 6, "Page Administration," on page 203.

-Action Description Portlet Admin Controls the portlets available in the Identity Manager user interface and who has permission to access them For details, see Chapter 7, "Portlet Administration," on page 241.
+Action Description Portlet Admin Controls the portlets available in the Identity Manager user interface and permission to access them For details, see Chapter 7, "Portlet Administration," on page 237.
 RBPM Provisioning & Security Controls the provisioning configuration, as well as security permissions and navigation access.
-For details, see Chapter 8, "RBPM Provisioning and Security Configuration," on page 257.
+For details, see Chapter 8, "RBPM Provisioning and Security Configuration," on page 253.